alexs2112/TerminalHero/README.md

 - Only show the name of targeted creatures or the active creature
   - This means we don't need to stagger their positions anymore
 - Combat backgrounds: Creatures stand on a floor and have some darkened background art
+- Actually go over enemy AI
+  - Each ability has a function that returns a list of [(Creature, int)] where the int is the priority of using the ability targeting that creature.

 **Dungeons**
 - Dungeons refresh enemies if the player leaves before completing them (defeating boss?)
   - Prevents pseudo save-scumming by finishing each encounter and returning to tavern to full heal before coming back
 - Only show the big dungeon entrance notification the very first time that dungeon is entered
+- A Bloodstone Pouch that allows the party to full-heal during dungeons.
+This can increase in size over time.
+You unlock the pouch the first time you get a companion.

 **World**
 - Draw the world like how dungeons are drawn, instead of using tiles